cschaffner/ivi-tcs-research-group/content/post/23-03-08 new homepage/index.md

   focal_point: 'top'
 ---

-Started designing a new group website.
+Finally launched a new group website.